Russia Admits state Of War Amid Massive Strikes On Ukraine - UrduPoint

 But the country's energy network has largely held up this year.

-Despite "temporary" blackouts being put in place in some regions, Prime Minister Denys Shmygal said Friday: "The situation in the energy sector is under control, and there is no need for blackouts across the country."
+Prime Minister Denys Shmygal said Friday: "The situation in the energy sector is under control."

 Emergency electricity was being supplied from Romania, Slovakia and Poland, Galushchenko said.